Sofistication/mean-stack-tutorial/README.md

 ### Problems

-- [ ] switching to use angular services broke the app due to chrome's CORS issues when loading local files.
+- [x] switching to use angular services broke the app due to chrome's CORS issues when loading local files.
 The tutorial did not indicate that any kind of local server was being used, will investigate resolving the issue.
+SOLVED: switched to using `http-server` and separate `home.html` file